MehdiKallel/PAIS-Lab/README.md

 ## Description

 This system correlates Discord messages against specified rules.
-The implementation is supposed to work with the [CPEE](https://cpee.org/) It has two components:
+The implementation is supposed to work with the [CPEE](https://cpee.org).It has two components:
 - Rule Engine: A Flask application that allows users to input regex rules with an associated end date.
 - Discord Fetcher: Monitors orders channel of the discord server, processes orders, and matches them against existing rules based on the rule's regex pattern and end date.